GumbyMan82/ESP_DeepSleepSensor/README.md

 AP | ESP starts as an access point with the IP 192.168.1.4 and starts the webserver for configuration CONFIG| ESP starts only the webserver for configuration

 Since during normal operation the ESP is in deep sleep quite often, those messages must be retained.
-After recieving an message, an empty payload is automatically sent to the topic.
+After recieving an message, an empty payload is automatically sent to this topic in order to delete the retained messages.
 Otherwise the broker would still send the ESP into CONFIG or AP mode until something else changes the payload of the retained message.

 ## Webserver
 The configuration page of the webserver is being read from SPIFFS.
 Therefore the data folder from this repository must be uploaded to the ESPs file system.